Ex-One Medical exec launches mental health studio

 Octave is designed to address people’s therapy needs who may not already have a relationship with a therapist.

-“We certainly don’t want to disrupt existing relationships,” Acharaya said.
+“We certainly don’t want to disrupt existing relationships,” Acharya said.
 “But if you’re already in therapy, you can still take our classes or use the coaching format.”

 It was during his time at One Medical when Acharya realized younger professionals were struggling from anxiety and depression, he said.
 But that’s not something One Medical actively addresses.